Speaking up about symptoms is important.

 Hallucinations and delusions can lead to increased distress, greater responsibility for caregivers, and even nursing home placement.

 Even if you’re not experiencing hallucinations and delusions, it’s never too early to have a conversation with your healthcare provider about them.
-At your next appointment, be sure to ask about non-motor symptoms.
+At your next appointment, be sure to ask about these non-motor symptoms.

 What are some risk factors?